credativ/credativ-pg-migrator/README.md

 - Configuration file is a YAML file
 - Settings available in the config file are described in [config_sample.yaml](./config_sample.yaml) file

+## Automated GitHub tests

+- Testing examples in the [tests directory](./tests/) can automatically run on GitHub using GitHub Actions
+- Directory must have "run_full_test.sh" script, which must be executable and must be able to run full test automatically
+- To activate GitHub tests you must add text [run-tests] in the commit message

 ## TODO

 - In Informix we currently do not support ROW data type (corresponds with PostgreSQL composite type)